Home

 Identifying sands is an important requirement in many geotechnical exploration projects.
 Knowledge of the sand type can help in estimating the physical and mechanical properties of a soil.
 Deep learning methods can be for automatically classifying sand types from individual images of sand particles.
 Dynamic Image Analysis (DIA) was employed to generate a large number of sand particle images, which were then used for training a deep learning model known as Convolutional Neural Networks (CNN).
 The analysis was based on 40,000 binary particle images for twenty types of sand.
 The work demonstrates that computer vision has a remarkable ability to automatically classify 64% of individual sand particles among 20 types of sand, the accuracy for sand clusters can reach up to 100% when a CNN model augmented with size and shape data is employed.
 While model training requires a lot of computational work, a pre-trained CNN model may potentially be tuned to run on mobile phones, which points to the potential for real-time field deployment to enable automatic soil classification on-site.

-20 types of sands: Images captured by 2D DIA
+20 types of sands: 2000 individual particle Images captured for each sand, by 2D DIA.

 Convolution (a) and pooling (b) and flattening (c) operations for sand image classification (3×3 kernel shown for demonstration, but both 3×3 and 5×5 kernels were utilized).